cyberark/conjur/README.md

 Our primary channel for support is through our Slack community.
 More
 here: [community support](https://www.conjur.org/support.html)

+## Migrating to Conjur EE

+Migrating data from Conjur Open Source to Conjur EE is simple using our [migration guide][migration]

+[migration]: MIGRATION.md

 # Development

 We welcome contributions of all kinds to Conjur.
 See our [contributing